OS X and Chrome change js doesn't change field visibility correctly

 vpn_openvpn_server.php - for instance change the server mode between shared key and SSL/TLS modes and look for the appropriate Cryptographic Settings fields changing (or not).
 Same behavior as described for vpn_ipsec_phase1.php, if you click back in the box it blinks and sets the fields appropriately.

-#3 Updated by Steve Beaver about 3 years ago
+#3 Updated by Steve Beaver over 3 years ago

 - Status changed from Confirmed to Feedback